The Second World War (book series): Writing

 Charles C Wood formerly of Harraps was hired as a proofreader.
 Sir Edward Marsh also fulfilled that role.
 Wood, similar in age to Churchill and long retired, was engaged after an early typo that the French Army was "the poop of the French nation".
 Kelly wrote that this was "too near the truth to let it go" and that after a furious midnight call from Churchill to the publishers errata slips had to be included explaining that the intended word had been "prop"; he commented that it was reminiscent of the newspaper account of Queen Victoria "pissing over Clifton Suspension Bridge to the cheers of her loyal subjects".

 The typescript was also vetted by the new Cabinet Secretary, Sir Norman Brook.
 Brook took a close interest in the books and rewrote some sections to ensure that British interests were not harmed or the government embarrassed.
 Brook read three successive proofs of Volume One and became in David Reynolds' words almost "an additional member of the Syndicate".

 Churchill's personal input into the books declined over time and by 1951 the Syndicate were increasingly writing much of the work in Churchill's style.
 Peter Clarke uses the phrase "School of Churchill", referring to Peter Paul Rubens' system of delegating much of the work of painting to apprentices and outside experts.
 Churchill finally released the Syndicate, to whom he had been paying combined salaries of £5,000 per annum, in 1952.
 Triumph And Tragedy, the final volume, appeared in 1953 after Churchill had once again become Prime Minister, but for appearances' sake it was pretended that Churchill had written it before his return to office in 1951.

 Six Volumes

 As various archives have been opened, several deficiencies of the work have become apparent.
 Some of these are inherent in the position Churchill occupied as a former prime minister and a serving politician.
 He could not reveal ongoing military secrets, such as the work of the code breakers at Bletchley Park, or the planning of the atomic bomb.
 As stated in the author's introduction, the book concentrates on the British war effort.
 Other theatres of war are described largely as a background.

+Translations

+Translations sometimes adapt to their intended audience to avoid causing offense.
+For example, the English title of Book One in Volume II, Their Finest Hour: The Fall of France, was rendered in French editions as L’Heure tragique: La chute de la France (The Tragic Hour: The Fall of France).
+The Dutch edition, meanwhile, used Ons schoonste uur: Frankrijks val (Our Finest Hour: The Fall of France).